-1647 The Shingo model does not have a specific "Technical Excellence" category, however, there are several 1648 concepts emphasized in the Shingo approach which are aligned with how this standard has defined technical 1649 excellence in the context of quality culture particularly in the Guiding Principles section of the model.

-- 1650 "Embrace Scientific Thinking" is part of the Continuous Improvement guiding principle.
-The Shingo model 1651 describes using experimentation cycles, observation and learning to systematically explore new ideas.
-This is 1652 aligned with approaches in pharmaceutical drug development and with the principle of organizational learning.
-1653 The Shingo model also emphasizes the need for well-designed and functioning processes and calls on team 1654 members to use their scientific expertise to continuously improve the processes.
-This lines up well with the 1655 concept of maturity of systems noted in this standard.

-- 1656 The Shingo model also emphasizes a focus on being data driven to achieve thorough process understanding,1657 especially when implementing change which fits well with the concept of competence.

-- People development is demonstrated as more than just classroom training and calls on executive leadership tobe committed to developing people and investing in education and training for all staff over the long term.

-- 1660 In the Supporting Concept 'Develop People' there is an emphasis on eliminating barriers by embracing 1661 innovation from the management level which is then taught to all that require it.
-This promotes continuous 1662 learning and development of staff and drives process improvements.

-- 1663 Highlighted principles include:

-- Embrace scientific thinking.
+- 1687 The Shingo model does not have a specific "Technical Excellence" category, however, there are several - 1688 concepts emphasized in the Shingo approach which are aligned with how this standard has defined technical - 1689 excellence in the context of quality culture particularly in the Guiding Principles section of the model. - 1690 "Embrace Scientific Thinking" is part of the Continuous Improvement guiding principle.
+The Shingo model - 1691 describes using experimentation cycles, observation and learning to systematically explore new ideas.
+This is - 1692 aligned with approaches in pharmaceutical drug development and with the principle of organizational learning. - 1693 The Shingo model also emphasizes the need for well-designed and functioning processes and calls on team - 1694 members to use their scientific expertise to continuously improve the processes.
+This lines up well with the - 1695 concept of maturity of systems noted in this standard. - 1696 The Shingo model also emphasizes a focus on being data driven to achieve thorough process understanding, - 1697 especially when implementing change which fits well with the concept of competence. - 1698 People development is demonstrated as more than just classroom training and calls on executive leadership to - 1699 be committed to developing people and investing in education and training for all staff over the long term. - 1700 In the Supporting Concept 'Develop People' there is an emphasis on eliminating barriers by embracing - 1701 innovation from the management level which is then taught to all that require it.
+This promotes continuous - 1702 learning and development of staff and drives process improvements. - 1703 Highlighted principles include: - 1704 Embrace scientific thinking.

-- Continuously learn.

-- Visual management.
+- Continuously learn. - Visual management.

-- Coaching is consistent.
+• Coaching is consistent.

-1668 10.9.
+10.9.
 SIQ Model for Performance Excellence

-1669 The SIQ model does not directly refer to technical excellence, however, aspects of technical excellence are 1670 rooted within.
-SIQ is an excellent model to help organizations 'do the right thing' in their business 'the right 1671 way' which then leads to success.
-In the model this is described as an organization having products or services 1672 that add value to a customer or stakeholder delivered using the right processes that are continuously improved 1673 to deliver the best product.
-The model focuses on building efficiencies that are relevant to a successful outcome.

-- 1674 There are three cornerstones in the model, all of which have a link to technical excellence: - 1675 1) Culture (Success Factors) - 1676 2) Structure (Working Methods and Results) - 1677 3) Systematics (Asking Questions to provide Insights to an organizations business)

-1678 Throughout the model there are references to sustainability, innovation and quality development, these directly1679 link to technical excellence as explained by these success factors:

-- 1680 Involve Motivated Coworkers

-- Develop Value-Creating Processes

-- 1682 Improve Operations and Innovate
+- 1709 The SIQ model does not directly refer to technical excellence, however, aspects of technical excellence are - 1710 rooted within.
+SIQ is an excellent model to help organizations 'do the right thing' in their business 'the right - way' which then leads to success.
+In the model this is described as an organization having products or services - that add value to a customer or stakeholder delivered using the right processes that are continuously improved - to deliver the best product.
+The model focuses on building efficiencies that are relevant to a successful outcome. - 1714 There are three cornerstones in the model, all of which have a link to technical excellence: - 1715 1) Culture (Success Factors) - 1716 2) Structure (Working Methods and Results) - 3) Systematics (Asking Questions to provide Insights to an organizations business) - 1718 Throughout the model there are references to sustainability, innovation, and quality development, these directly - 1719 link to technical excellence as explained by these success factors: - Involve Motivated Coworkers - Develop Value-Creating Processes - Improve Operations and Innovate

-- 1683

-1684 10.10.
+1723 10.10.
 ISPE Advancing Pharmaceutical Quality; Cultural Excellence Guide

-1685 The ISPE APQ Cultural Excellence guide has technical excellence and operational excellence as a foundation 1686 for an effective PQS and for a robust Quality Culture.
-The program includes technical excellence in Corrective 1687 and Preventive Action, Management Responsibilities and Management Review, Process Performance and 1688 Product Quality Monitoring System, Change Management, Cultural Excellence, Knowledge Management, and 1689 Quality Risk Management.

-1690 Technical Excellence is showcased throughout the Process Performance and Product Quality Monitoring guide 1691 with many technical references in each of the five guides.
-The daily practice of desired behaviors in technical 1692 excellence will impact the culture of the organization.
-This promotes leadership as a behavior that any employee 1693 can demonstrate leading to technical excellence.
+- 1724 The ISPE APQ Cultural Excellence guide has technical excellence and operational excellence as a foundation - for an effective PQS and for a robust quality culture.
+The program includes technical excellence in Corrective - and Preventive Action, Management Responsibilities and Management Review, Process Performance and - 1727 Product Quality Monitoring System, Change Management, Cultural Excellence, Knowledge Management, and - 1728 Quality Risk Management. - 1729 Technical Excellence is showcased throughout the Process Performance and Product Quality Monitoring guide - 1730 with many technical references in each of the five guides.
+The daily practice of desired behaviors in technical - excellence will impact the culture of the organization.
+This promotes leadership as a behavior that any employee - can demonstrate leading to technical excellence.